ddelsizov/jenkins-ansible-environment/README.md

     -> Configures Jenkins slave host with docker and slave roles from ansible galaxy.

+           Files:
+           master-playbook.yml,
+           slave-playbook.yml,
+           master-requirements.yml,
+           slave-requierements.yml
-           Files: playbook.yml, requirements.yml, inventory, ansible.cfg
+           inventory, ansible.cfg

     -> Configures slave credentials in master host via Jenkins cli.
            Credentials id is "ci_slave"

            Files: credential.sh and credential.xml

+    -> Creates a job from createjob.sh, which is expected to be build once the slave host is up.

-Jenkinsfile is added in a target repository ( https://github.com/ddelsizov/basic-docker-poc.git) with simple pipeline definition with sh commands that Builds, Runs and Tests a simple apache container serving a basic webpage.
+Simple project for job is added with repository ( https://github.com/ddelsizov/basic-docker-poc.git) that runs shell commands that Build, Runs and Tests simple apache container serving basic webpage.

-Can be used to create a pipeline in Blue Ocean or Multibranch pipeline in Jenkins.
+Test is done via:

 Should be customized where needed.
 Defined variables, that can be modified: